England: COVID-19 advice for musicians

 The letter asks that the evidence be published which has prompted the decision to single out choirs, out of all organised amateur activity (music, theatre, dance, sport) as the one not safe enough to re-start, and that the conditions be made explicit under which choirs may re-start meeting indoors in numbers greater than 6, to allow forward planning.

-We understand that there will not be a change to the official DCMS performing arts guidance until Step 4, which is intended to start on 21 June (subject to any UK government decisions in the light of rates of COVID infections).
+We understand that there will not be a change to the official DCMS performing arts guidance until Step 4.
 We will continue to talk to DCMS about how and when choirs can return to rehearsing in person indoors in greater numbers at step 4.

 Caroline Dinenage, Minister for Digital and Culture at DCMS, has written a letter responding to us and the other signatories of our letter of 20 May, which includes this statement: ‘Whilst it is for organisers and venues to determine how to operate in accordance with the relevant guidance and regulations, we would remind you that the limits do not apply to activity taking place for work or commercial activity.’